gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Article Text

-ROBBED BANK IS CLOSED.
-Former Harvard President Stockholder in Looted Institution.
-Following the discovery that the National City Bank of Cambridge, Mass., had been looted of $144,000, the doors of the institution were closed, probably forever, by National Bank Examiner Ellis S. Pepper, acting in behalf of the Comptroller of the Currency.
-Six hours after this action had been taken an embezzlement warrant was issued for the arrest of George W. Coleman, the young bookkeeper of the bank, who was last heard from in Kansas City a few days ago.
+BOOKKEEPER GOES WRONG.
+Loots Bank of $144,000, Causing Suspension of Business.
+Boston.-Following the discovery that the Nat'l City Bank of Cambridge had been looted of $144,000, the institution was closed on Wednesday, probably forever, by National Bank Examiner Pepper, acting on behalf of the comptroller of the currency.
+Later a warrant was issued for the arrest of George W. Coleman, a young bookkeeper of the bank, who was last heard of in Kansas City a few days ago.
+Coleman is charged with embezzlement.
 The institution is insolvent, the capital stock of $100,000 and the surplus having been wiped out by the defalcation.
-John D. Bates was appointed receiver.
-Among the stockholders is Charles W. Eliot, president emeritus of Harvard.
-Under the national banking laws the stockholders are liable to assessment if the assets are not sufficient to pay the creditors in full.
+Former Governor John L. Bates, the receiver, will liquidate the remaining assets.

 Click image to open full size in new tab